 Friend or foe?
 That’s the ancient male warrior/protector concern.
 Harm or help?
 Enemy or friend?
 Safe or unsafe?
 It’s an antiquated question that needs a new meaning.
 Today the answer for most men is simple: Yes.
 Friend and foe.
 Enemy and friend.
 Safe and unsafe.
 Men can be – and typically are – both.

 There’s a different way.
 It requires a new approach and a different question.
-Brother, who are you today?
 Who do you want to be when you show up in your life and the lives of others?
-They’re not casual questions.
-Any man who can answer them without pause has either achieved a level of enlightenment that takes decades of practice or he has no real idea of the depth, meaning and personal challenge they represent.
+It is not a casual question.

-This is a prayer for men who haven’t begun the journey, the men who know they’ve surrendered their lives to circumstances, expectations and emotions and haven’t taken the step of challenging themselves.
+This prayer appears in the new book Men Pray from SkyLight Paths.
 It’s for our brothers who are ready to join in the battle for their own hearts, the struggle for their own souls.

 For the Lost